California Fire Insurance Benefits: How to Improve Claim PayoutsNovember 26, 2018

 More than 250,000 acres have been ravaged by the November 2018 wildfires in California,1 making it one of the most destructive fires in state history.
 While recovery teams continue searching for the more than 100 people who are still missing, others have begun to pick up the pieces, embarking on the incredibly difficult tasks of evaluating the devastation, cleaning up the wreckage and restoring communities.

 In all likelihood, it will take several months to gain a clear picture of just how much damage these fires caused.
 Early estimates, however, indicate that the total costs of fire-related damages are at least $2 billion.

 For those who have suffered losses from these fires, it can be difficult, if not impossible, to put a price on their losses, and financial compensation may never truly replace what they have lost.
 If these victims have fire coverage under their homeowners’ insurance policy, however, they can file claims to pursue the benefits that may provide the key to rebuilding their lives.

-To help these victims recover the full benefits they deserve, the following shares some essential tips for maximizing payouts from fire insurance claims.
+To help these victims recover the full benefits they deserve, the following shares some essential tips for payouts from fire insurance claims.